 Going to the appeal hearing

-You’ll be sent a Hearing Type Enquiry (HTE) form asking if you want to be there when the tribunal considers your appeal - known as an ‘oral hearing’.
+Section 6 of the appeals form will ask if you want to be there when the judge considers your appeal - known as an ‘oral hearing’.

 It’s always better to go to the hearing, if you can.
-You’ll have more opportunity to put your case forward and can answer any questions the tribunal might have.
+You’ll have more opportunity to put your case forward and can answer any questions the judge might have.